This issue is now resolved with the announcement of the ListHostedZonesByVPC Route53 API action!

 aws route53 disassociate-vpc-from-hosted-zone --vpc 'VPCRegion=us-west-1,VPCId=vpc-bde6deda' --hosted-zone-id Z2A3GARM5EV7XX An error occurred (LastVPCAssociation) when calling the DisassociateVPCFromHostedZone operation:Cannot remove last VPC association for the private zone

-Note: This was reported and acknowledged by AWS security when I originally discovered the issue, I’m not currently aware of any timeline on fixing it.
+Note: This was reported and acknowledged by AWS security when I originally discovered the issue, I’m not currently aware of any timeline for fixing it.
 I also want to mention again here that it seems this isn't an issue through the web console, so it is possible to manually verify your account isn't affected by this.
 Looking into this again I haven’t been able to find where this might show up.
 I think for now the best option is to watch for this API call via CloudWatch.
 There is some discussion about this on Twitter as well.